DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/copy_method.md

 editor.model.copy(); // copies selected items to the clipboard
 ~~~

-- when you pass some ids to the method, the corresponding elements are copied:
+- pass some ids to the method to copy the corresponding elements

 ~~~js {5}
 const editor = new dhx.DiagramEditor("editor_container", {